|Monuments in Delhi|

 The Jama Masjid has main three gateways including four towers, three domes and two minarets.
 The main entrance of the masjid is located on the eastern side which is facing the Red Fort.
 Each minaret of the mosque has 5 distinct storeys and each one of these storeys has a perfect projecting balcony.
 The adjoining edifices are well-crafted, done with artistic calligraphy.

-The Jama Masjid is properly covered with amazingly intricate carvings and has well-inscribed verses from the holy Koran.
+The mosque is properly covered with amazingly intricate carvings and has well-inscribed verses from the holy Koran.
 The main prayer hall of the mosque is constructed of high cusped arches and well-designed marble domes.
 The cabinet of the mosque in the north gate of the Jama Masjid comprises of the whole collection of Muhammad’s relics.
 It is also said that the Koran written on deerskin, a red beard-hair of the prophet were also there in the mosque along with his sandal.
 His footprints were also implanted in a marble block in the mosque.

 The courtyard of the mosque is large enough to accommodate 25000 people at a time.